 Changes in roles and responsibilities

-Since finding out that you are going to become a dad or becoming a dad, you may feel an increased sense of responsibility for bringing a child into the world and their upbringing.
+Since finding out that you are going to become a parent or becoming a parent, you may feel an increased sense of responsibility for bringing a child into the world and their upbringing.
 This change in roles and responsibility may encompass the role as primary provider for the family for a brief, or extended period of time.It can also impact on couples where the caregiving is equal.

 As you make the adjustment from individuals and/or a couple, to parents and a family – you are likely to feel different.